Vai al contenuto principale

 Course objectives

-The course aims at providing key enabling concepts in advanced solid state physics, with a specific focus on the optical, dielectric and electrical properties of crystals, and on their applications in electronic and opto-electronic devices based on semiconductors.
-The range of covered devices will include photo-voltaic devices, transistors, light-emitting and laser diodes, and photo-detectors.
-The course will also cover both well established and advanced techniques for materials characterization based on their interaction with electromagnetic radiation, as well as the characteristic features of low dimensionality systems in nanotechnologies (optically active point defects in crystals).
+The course aims at providing key enabling concepts in advanced solid state physics, with a specific focus on the electrical, magnetic, and optical properties of crystals, and on their applications in electronic, spintronic, and opto-electronic devices based on semiconductors.
+The range of covered devices will include diodes, transistors, light-emitting and laser diodes, and photo-detectors, magnetic tunnel junctions, single electron and single atom transistors, qubits.
+The course will also cover both well established and advanced techniques for materials characterization based on their interaction with electromagnetic radiation, as well as the characteristic features of low dimensionality systems in nanotechnologies.

 Oggetto: